ruby-amqp/rubymarchhare.info/articles/extensions.md

 Per-queue Message Time-to-Live (TTL) is a RabbitMQ extension to AMQP 0.9.1 that allows developers to control how long a message published to a queue can live before it is discarded.
 A message that has been in the queue for longer than the configured TTL is said to be dead.
-Dead messages will not be delivered to consumers and cannot be fetched using the *basic.get* operation (`HotBunnies::Queue#pop`).
+Dead messages will not be delivered to consumers and cannot be fetched using the *basic.get* operation (`MarchHare::Queue#pop`).

 Message TTL is specified using the *x-message-ttl* argument on declaration.
-With Hot Bunnies, you pass it to `HotBunnies::Queue#initialize` or `HotBunnies::Channel#queue`:
+With Hot Bunnies, you pass it to `MarchHare::Queue#initialize` or `MarchHare::Channel#queue`:

 ``` ruby
 # 1000 milliseconds